drothblatt/Untitled/README.md

 Each story is assigned an ID number.
 The stories data table has columns id, sentence, author and time.
 Whever an author adds a new sentence, a new row is added into the stories data table.
-The story is then gathered by sorting all sentences by time stamp.
-With the first sentence being the title, and everything else making up the story.
+The story is then gathered by sorting all sentences by time stamp, with the first sentence being the title, and everything else making up the story.

-The favorite data table has columns of user and story id, and it's just simple lookup/addition/deletion to check/add/remove favorites.
+The favorites data table has columns for user and story id, and it's just simple lookup/addition/deletion to check/add/remove favorites.

-The user data table is pretty standard, with columns of username and hash of the password.
+The user data table is pretty standard, with columns for username and for password hashes.

 ### Frontend
 The front end of the project is built with jinja2, bootstrap and jQuery.
 There